TsvetinaIvanova/xaml-docs/Controls/RadScheduleView/Content/radscheduleview-features-snapappointments.md

     ![tip](tip.jpg)

-You can check [](8e7ade44-944f-4507-8555-95a35fe0abd5) article for more details about MinorTickLength property.
+You can check [Configuring the TimeRuler ticks]({{slug:configuring-the-timeruler-ticks}}) article for more details about MinorTickLength property.

 # Section1Customizing the SnapBehavior